django/django/docs/asgi.rst

 Draft ASGI Spec
 ===============

-**NOTE: This is still heavily in-progress, and should not even be considered draft yet.
-Even the name might change; this is being written as development progresses.**
+**NOTE: This is still in-progress, and may change substantially as development progresses.**

 Abstract
 ========